openkfw/TruBudget/docs/research/multichain-replacements.md

   - Rust as a language is challenging to learn due it's ownership model in memory management.
   - This can make onboarding and finding other developers harder.

 We do not recommend Polkadot/Kusama as a replacement due to Substrate SDK being Rust based.
-There are other similar blockchain frameworks, which offer multiple programming languages to choose from.
 Being locked into Rust as a language, would only make future onboarding of developers harder, as well as finding suitable replacements.
+However if decided that this is not an issue, then Polkadot could be the only public blockchain solution that we might recommend.

 ### Hyperledger Besu
 TBD